-Current and other assets represent 54.1% of total assets.
-The majority of the Authority's current assets are comprised of cash and cash equivalents of \$11,186,726, amounts due from the EDA in the amount of \$255,673, and inventory (property held for resale) of \$1,359,570.
-The increase in assets is the result of increased cash and cash equivalents and due from other governments offset by a decrease in inventory as a result of a write down of the property held for resale which occurred during the current year.
+Current and other assets represent 58.7% of total assets.
+The majority of the Authority's current assets are comprised of cash and investments of \$11,394,103, amounts due from the EDA in the amount of \$1,224,912, and inventory (property held for resale) of \$1,707,424.
+The majority of this increase in assets is the result of increased due from other governments, land held for resale and a new note receivable in the current year.

-Other liabilities represent all of the Authority's current year total liabilities.
-The Authority's other liabilities consist of accounts payable in the amount of \$284,049 and unearned revenue in the amount of \$18,872.
-The decrease in other liabilities is the result of decreased accounts payable due to fewer ongoing projects at year end.
+Other liabilities represent all of the Authority's current year liabilities.
+The Authority's other liabilities consist of accounts payable in the amount of \$280,254 and unearned revenue in the amount of \$11,872.
+These amounts were comparable to those of the prior year.